 In Greek mythology, the dead in Hades were crowned with henbane, as they wandered hopelessly along the River Styx.

-Read more about this plant elsewhere on this website, see Plants: Plants in folklore and poetry.
+Read more about this species on the page Plants: Plants in folklore and poetry.

 Fruiting black henbane, Keylong, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)